 A little less than two weeks ago, while I was browsing my LinkedIn page, I came across a familiar face who I haven’t seen for a while.
 It was my co-founder, Lasse, who recently joined a new blockchain organization called MakerDAO.

-Lasse and I were venture partners a couple of years back (2013) in a startup we co-founded, BuyBitcoin.ph, in the Philippines.
+Lasse and I were co-founders a couple of years back (2013) in a startup we co-founded, BuyBitcoin.ph, in the Philippines.
 It became the first bitcoin OTC exchange in the country whose purpose was to help spread awareness of the nascent technology’s potential to the Philippine market.

 After our company was successfully acquired in 2015, we parted ways.
 Lasse spent the majority of his time doing blockchain advocacy and financial technology products while I focused more on the in-depth side of the blockchain technology itself.